Shawsheen: Meeker Massacre

 The Meeker Massacre was an attack on an Indian Agency by the Ute on September 29, 1879 in Meeker, Colorado.
-During the massacre, Nathan Meeker, an Indian Agent, along with his ten employees were killed, and his daughter Josephine and wife Arvilla Meeker were taken captive along with other women and children by the Ute.
+During the massacre, Nathan Meeker, an Indian Agent, along with his ten employees were killed, and his daughter Josephine Meeker and wife Arvilla Meeker were taken captive along with other women and children by the Ute.
 After the Massacre, the Ute met and discussed what to do with the captives.
 While many urged that the captives be killed or burned at the stake, Shawsheen, along with her husband, adamantly advocated for the release of the captives and their safety.
 Josephine Meeker said of her captivity, "We all owe our lives to the sister of Chief Ouray..."
 The captives praised Shawsheen for her kindness in not only advocating for their release, but doing her best in keeping them safe from harm for the duration of their captivity.
 The captive women even referred to her as "God Bless Susan" for her kindness.
 After the captives were released they immediately began to write about their experiences and many called for the recognition of Shawsheen for her actions.
 Jane Swisshelm asked that Shawsheen be given land in Colorado, despite the fact that the Ute's of western Colorado were being removed to Utah.

 Shawsheen has been hailed as a hero, by not only the Meeker women, but many others, for her actions within the Meeker Massacre and her protection of the captives.
 Josephine Meeker wrote about Shawsheen in her captivity narrative.
 She stated, "I may say more, which is that we all owe our lives to the sister of Chief Ouray."
 Josephine describes how Shawsheen advocated for their release and ensured their safety.